-NOTES TO PROXY FORM:
+NOTES:

 - 1. Please insert the total number of Shares held by you.
 If you have shares entered against your name in the Depository Register (maintained by The Central Depository (Pte) Limited), you should insert that number of shares.
 If you have shares registered in your name in the Register of Members of the Company (maintained by or on behalf of the Company), you should insert that number of shares.
 If you have shares entered against your name in the Depository Register and shares registered in your name in the Register of Members, you should insert the aggregate number of shares.
 If no number is inserted, this form of proxy will be deemed to relate to all the shares held by you. - 2.
-A member will not be able to attend the AGM in person.
-Members who wish to exercise their voting rights at the AGM may vote in real time at the AGM by themselves or by their duly appointed proxies (other than the Chairman of the AGM) via Live Voting feature, or appoint the Chairman of the AGM as proxy to vote on their behalf at the AGM.
-It is important for members and proxies to have their own web-browser enabled devices ready for voting during the AGM.
-Examples of web-browser enabled devices include mobile smartphones, laptops, tablets or desktop computers with internet capabilities.
-Members, or where applicable, their appointed proxy(ies) must access the AGM proceedings via the Live Webcast or Audio Only Means in order to vote live at the AGM.
-Instructions will be provided at the start of the AGM on how to vote.
-A member who wish to appoint a proxy(ies) to attend and vote at the AGM must submit an instrument appointing a proxy or proxies.
-Where a member (whether individual or corporate) appoints the Chairman of the AGM as his/her/its proxy, he/she/it must give specific instructions as to voting, or abstentions from voting, in respect of a Resolution in the proxy form, failing which the appointment of the Chairman of the AGM as invalid. - 3. (a) A member who is not a Relevant Intermediary is entitled to appoint not more than two (2) proxies to attend, speak and vote at the meeting.
-Where such member appoints more than one (1) proxy, the proportion of the shareholding concerned to be represented by each proxy shall be specified in the instrument appointing a proxy or proxies.
-If no proportion of shareholdings is specified, the proxy whose name appears first shall be deemed to carry one hundred per cent (100%) of the shareholdings of its/his appointor and the proxy whose name appears after shall be deemed to be appointed in the alternate. - (b) A member who is a Relevant Intermediary is entitled to appoint more than two (2) proxies to attend, speak and vote at the meeting, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such member.
-Where more than two (2) proxies are appointed, the number and class of shares in relation to which each proxy has been appointed shall be specified in the instrument appointing a proxy or proxies. - "Relevant Intermediary" has the meaning ascribed to it in Section 181 of the Companies Act 1967. - 4.
-A proxy needs not be a member of the Company. - 5.
-The instrument appointing a proxy or proxies must be submitted in the following manner: - a) if submitted by post, be lodged at the office of the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte.
-Ltd., at 1 Harbourfront Avenue, Keppel Bay Tower #14-07, Singapore 098632; or - b) if submitted electronically, be submitted via email to the Company's Share Registrar at srs.teamd@boardroomlimited.com, in either case, by 10 a.m. on 25 April 2023, being not less than forty-eight (48) hours before the time appointed for holding the AGM.
+As the AGM will be held by way of electronic means, Members will NOT be able to attend the AGM in person.
+A member (whether individual or corporate) will also not be able to vote "live" on the resolutions to be tabled for approval at the AGM.
+A member (whether individual or corporate) must appoint the Chairman of the AGM as his/her/its proxy to vote on his/her/its behalf at the AGM if such member wishes to exercise his/her/its voting rights at the AGM. - 3.
+Where a member (whether individual or corporate) appoints the Chairman of the AGM as his/her/its proxy, he/she/it must give specific instructions as to voting, or abstentions from voting, in respect of a resolution in the form of proxy, failing which the appointment of the Chairman of the AGM as proxy for that resolution will be treated as invalid. - 4.
+The Chairman of the AGM, as proxy, need not be a member of the Company. - 5.
+The instrument appointing the Chairman of the AGM as proxy must be submitted in the following manner: - a) if submitted by post, be lodged at the office of the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte.
+Ltd., at 1 Harbourfront Avenue, #14-07 Keppel Bay Tower, Singapore 098632; or - b) if submitted electronically, be submitted via email to the Company's Share Registrar at srs.teamd@boardroomlimited.com, in either case, no later than 10 a.m. on 27 April 2022 being not less than forty-eight (48) hours before the time appointed for holding the AGM.

-A member who wishes to submit an instrument appointing a proxy or proxies must complete and sign this proxy form, before submitting it by post to the address provided above, or before scanning and sending it by email to the email address provided above.
+A member who wishes to submit an instrument of proxy must first complete and sign the proxy form, before submitting it by post to the address provided above, or before scanning and sending it by email to the email address provided above.
+Members are strongly encouraged to submit completed proxy forms electronically via email.